 Depression & Social Isolation

 People often experience feelings of guilt, shame, and embarrassment from pulling or eating their hair.
 This can lead to social isolation in fear of being negatively judged by others.
-Social isolation often leads to depression and erodes self-confidence, resulting in increased urges to self-soothe by pulling or eating hair.
+Social isolation often leads to symptoms of depression and erodes self-confidence, resulting in increased urges to self-soothe by pulling or eating hair.

 There is often a buildup of tension that triggers the urge to eat hair that has been pulled from the body or other sources (i.e., others’ loose hairs).
 The urges can be consciously acted upon as part of a daily routine or without the person’s awareness, similar to a nervous habit.
 Longer episodes can lead to feelings of depersonalization, being in a trance-like state, and losing track of time.